 That opens up an opportunity to create content focused on the answers to those questions.
 The solution could be a simple Q&A page, interactive tool, or instruction video.

-Of course, you're going to have to promote that content to get it noticed, unless your site is already ranking well and is trusted by search engines.
+Of course, you're going to have to promote that content to get it noticed, unless your site is already ranking very well and is trusted by search engines.
 Even then, it probably still won't rank in the top 10, because you're likely to be competing against sites that have more authority than yours.
 It's essential to make others aware of your content.

-The marketing of the content is time-consuming and tedious work.
+The marketing of the content is very time-consuming and tedious work.
 That's one reason seasoned link marketers are always booked.